biobakery/humann/doc/UserManual.md

 *   Pathway coverage at the community level is stratified to show the contributions from known and unknown species. **A pathway's community-level coverage is not necessarily the sum of its stratified coverage values.** For example, in the two-gene pathway {A, B}, if species 1 contributes abundances {A=5, B=5} and species 2 contributes abundance {A=10, B=10}, the pathway has coverage=1.0 in species 1, species 2, and at the community level.
 *   HUMAnN2 uses MetaCyc pathways along with MinPath for this computation.
 *   The user has the option to provide a custom pathways database to HUMAnN2 and to use all pathways instead of the minimal pathways computed by MinPath.
 *   This file follows the same order for pathways and species as the abundance file.
-The values for unmapped and unintegrated are always one and they are included so that this file will match the format of the abundance file exactly.
+The values for UNMAPPED and UNINTEGRATED are set to 1.0 included so that this file will match the format of the abundance file exactly.

 ### 3. Pathway abundance file ###